tientrinh21/exchangelicious/uni-data/data/norway-ntnu.md

 In your application to NTNU, you have chosen a number of courses.
 Changes can be made later, but no changes or additional courses will be processed until the semester begins.

 You may **not** send the Learning Agreement before you have received an offer of admission to NTNU by e-mail.
-NTNU strives to sign Learning Agreements as soon as possible, but we <u>cannot</u> guarantee accommodation of internal deadlines at your home institution.
+NTNU strives to sign Learning Agreements as soon as possible, but we ++cannot++ guarantee accommodation of internal deadlines at your home institution.

 Before submitting your LA/OLA to NTNU, for your own convenience, please ensure that your home university has pre-approved your selection of courses.